yaleinteractive/glass-hello/README.md

   3. Update the “displayName” to the name of your project.
   4. Update the “id” to the name of your project in all lowercase with no punctuation.
   5. Optionally update the “contactIcon” to the URL of an image (the user sees this when she shares to your project).
+  6. Open package.json and update the name or your app, description of your app, and your email address.
   6. Go to https://console.developers.google.com/project
   7. Log in as your own Gmail address
   8. Create a project.
 Name it the title of your class project.